CPerezz/rust-rsa/README.md

 ### DISCLAIMER: THIS IS A PERSONAL PROJECT JUST FOR FUN.
 DO NOT USE THIS LIBRARY ON PRODUCTION ENVOIRMENTS SINCE IS NOT DESIGNED FOR THAT KIND OF PURPOSES

 TODO:
-- [ ] Generate big numbers of 1024 bits and 2048 bits.
+- [x] Generate big numbers of 1024 bits and 2048 bits.
+- [ ] Implement modular exponentiation operation for Rabin-Miller algorithm.
 - [ ] Implement Rabin Miller algorithm.
 - [ ] Generate valid KeyPairs of a deterministic lenght.
 - [ ] Encrypt messages with Public Key.